 see all...Viewing 3 out of 16 projects

 A unique Architectural Design Studio for the practicing of making ideas realizable as space-place-habitat.
 I strive, seek, and search to find affordable, fully accessible, and understandable building solutions for anyone to use and continue to live well.
 These designs, on occasion, become more than just buildings.
 Occasionally, they cross the membrane of our experience to be Architecture.
-Saying a building is Architecture, is like saying "I love you."
-Is saying it enough?
+Saying a building is Architecture, is like saying "I think, therefore I am."
+Is thinking it enough?

 When all is said and done, when all of the water has passed beneath the bridge of experience, and as the journey approaches the crossing again and again, doing the work or problem-solving is half the effort of an Architect.
 Meeting the expectations of the client, program, and budget is the other 25%.
 The remaining quarter is expressionism.
 Not the minimalist art movement of the 1900's, but rather what comes from the effort?
 What cues, what memories, what emotions if you will, set our sense of place, to be in order with our expectations of it?
 Did the place satisfy US?